NREL/ResStock.github.io/docs/resources/how-to-guides/Housing_Stock_Excel_Questions.md

 Doing the same on the upgrade file, the <ins>Count</ins> value is showing Count: "5701".
 We expect the count of the upgrade file to be less because not all samples or bldg_id had the upgrade applied.

 Luckily for us, each file has over 1,000 samples so we are good to begin the analysis.
-If the sample count was is than 1,000, our team recommends expanding your geographic search area or changing other filters to increase sample count.
-See more reasoning for this [here]({{ site.baseurl }}{% link docs/resources/explanations/Why_at_Least_1000_Samples_is_Recommended.md %}).
+For more information on the number of samples that should be used in an analysis, see the *How Many Samples are Required for this Analysis* explanation on the Resources page.

 We can analyze the data and extract key baseline and upgrade information now that we have confirmed we have enough samples.
 Let’s revisit the questions for our analysis:
 1. What is the median home size by vintage?